Torture: Public opinion

 Studies have found that most people around the world oppose the use of torture in general.
-Some hold categorical views on torture; for others, torture's acceptability depends on the victim.
+Some hold definite views on torture; for others, torture's acceptability depends on the victim.
 Support for torture in specific cases is correlated with the belief that torture is effective and used in ticking time bomb cases.
 Women are more likely to oppose torture than men.
 Nonreligious people are less likely to support the use of torture than religious people, although for the latter group, increased religiosity increases opposition to torture.
 The personality traits of right-wing authoritarianism, social dominance orientation, and retributivism are correlated with higher support for torture; embrace of democratic values such as liberty and equality reduces support for torture.
 Public opinion is most favorable to torture, on average, in countries with low per capita income and high levels of state repression.
-Public opinion is an important constraint on the use of torture by states.
+Public opinion and civil society mobilizations are an important constraint on the use of torture by states.

 Prohibition

+The prohibition of torture is generally accepted as intended to protect human dignity and the physical and mental integrity of the victim.
+Torture is criticized based on all major ethical frameworks, including deontology, consequentialism, and virtue ethics.
+Some contemporary philosophers argue that torture is never morally acceptable; others propose exceptions to the general rule in real-life equivalents of the ticking time-bomb scenario.
+The accusation of torture is often perceived as a more serious stigma than inhuman or degrading treatment that causes similar amounts of human suffering.